Hastings Hotels Group bounces back with nine-fold increase in pre-tax profits

 While the latest figures fall short of the £49.4m sales generated in 2019, figures for the last pre-pandemic year included its Slieve Donard property, sold by the group in 2021.

-Its current portfolio includes the Europa, Grand Central and Stormont in Belfast, Culloden in Cultra, Everglades in Derry and Ballygally Castle, as well as a 50% share in The Merrion Dublin.
+Its current portfolio comprises the Europa, Grand Central and Stormont in Belfast, Culloden in Cultra, Everglades in Derry and Ballygally Castle, as well as a 50% share in The Merrion Dublin.

 Hastings Hotels finance director Peter Gibson said: "It has been a record year for Hastings Hotels which is reflected in the highest group profit after tax that we've ever posted, so not only have we recovered from the challenges presented by Covid, our six hotels are performing better than ever.